 Fifth Grade – “Wetlands Webs of Life”

-Inside the Outdoors also conducts grade school programming at the Interpretive Center.
+Inside the Outdoors also conducts 2nd and 3rd grade programming at the Interpretive Center.
 For more information on their programs, visit their website.

-Family Science Sundays – One Sunday each month, 10:00 a.m. – 4:00 p.m. (ages 3-12) – FREE activities in the Muth Interpretive Center classroom, each month with a different educational theme to explore.
+Crafty Kids Sundays – Typically a Sunday each month, 10:00 a.m. – 3:00 p.m. (ages 3-12) – FREE activities in the Muth Interpretive Center classroom, each month with a different educational theme to explore.
 The activities are self-guided and may include hands on exhibits, outside hikes, crafts and more.
 No registration necessary.